MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/two-factor-authentication.md

 - [Android phone or tablet](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2)
 - [Windows phone or tablet](https://www.windowsphone.com/en-us/store/app/authenticator/e7994dbc-2336-4950-91ba-ca22d653759b)

 The steps are basically similar on all the platforms.
-This example shows an Android-based device and a Google Authenticator application.
+This example shows an Android-based device, and a Google Authenticator application.

 Once the application is downloaded;